divijghose/firedrake/Firedrake-meeting-2020-05-12.md

 1. ~ALL: Someone to look at TSFC merge needed as part of complex sprint.~ Miklos approved.
 1. ~DH: Find time to sort out Jenkins to run in real and complex mode.~
 1. ~LM: Add any action items that may have been accidentally removed.~
-1. DRS: Put animation in notebook (Burger's equation)

 # Minutes
 Present: David Ham, Lawrence Mitchell, Colin Cotter, Daniel R. Shapero, Jack Betteridge, Koki Sagiyama, Nacime Bouziani, Paul Kelly, Reuben Hill, Robert Kirby, Sophia Vorderwuelbecke, Tom Gregory

 Apologies:

+## Animation in Notebook

+DRS:
+Put animation in notebook (Burger's equation)

 ## Complex
 Jenkins: